ying-tang/help-documentation/_drafts/Customer_3.0.0_Release_Notes.md

 <a name="regular-updates"></a>**Regular updates for IBM Blue Box Cloud Images:** Regular updates for our supported IBM Blue Box Cloud Images are available through your Box Panel interface.
 The customer release notes for all individual image updates are published [here](http://help.blueboxcloud.com/ _userguides/Image_Release_Notes.md).
 We've also created a [User Guide for working with Cloud Images](http://help.blueboxcloud.com/_userguides/Cloud_Images_Provided_by_IBM.md).

-<a name="billing-changes"></a>**Billing Changes in this Release**
-Customers who were with Blue Box before the IBM acquisition are now receiving invoices from IBM.
-Under the Billing page in Box Panel, you can still use Box Panel to review what you're being billed for, but it's no longer your invoice and you will be paying IBM directly.

 #### IBM Blue Box Dedicated 3.0.0 Cloud

 <a name="transit-vlan"></a>**Support for SoftLayer VLANs spanning and customer-managed Bare Metal hardware connections:** This feature is designed for any IBM Blue Box Dedicated Cloud customer for whom the performance of Bare Metal servers is a strict requirement, but who also need access to secure communication over the SoftLayer private network, between their Bare Metal infrastructure and an OpenStack cloud-instance network. **Note:** To use this feature, the Bare Metal hardware must be in a separate, customer-owned and managed SoftLayer account.